LALITA20/lips/README.md

-# lips
+# lucky
-website for lips
+website of lucky Institute of professional Studies